cem-dedetas/Hex-Game-functional/README.md

 # Hex-Game
-A hex clone, played on the command line using C++
+A hex clone, played on the command line using C++/Functional Programming Techniques